thefoxandtheforest/thefoxandtheforest.github.io/_posts/2019-05-17-nps-bubble-map.md

 ```

 The NPS portal goes back to 1979.
 We'll be looking at data every five years starting in 1980 and will then add in the most recent year's data, 2018.

+The script is flexible to changing year parameters.
+Just update the years list global variable if you want to change the years evaluated (assuming you have the years' data saved already).

 ```python
 # list with string values of years we want to analyze